About Us

-Mission
+Our Mission

-relationship to our seeds and to support the development of seed sovereignty
+Our vision is to help black growers reclaim our relationship to our seeds and to support the development of seed sovereignty for African-Diasporic people in the Americas.

 Sistah Seeds' founder, Amirah Mitchell

 Amirah is a farmer, seedkeeper and community educator who has worked in agriculture and food justice since 2007.
-She holds a B.S. in Horticulure from Temple University, studied agriculture in Brazil and Panama, and has farmed in Massachusetts, Georgia and Pennsylvania.
+She holds a B.S. in Horticulture from Temple University, studied agriculture in Brazil and Panama, and has farmed in Massachusetts, Georgia and Pennsylvania.
 She gives community workshops on seed-keeping and agroecology.

 In 2021, Amirah founded Sistah Seeds to connect black and brown growers to our culturally-important seeds.
 Sistah Seeds is one of a small but growing number of black-owned seed businesses in the U.S., changing the landscape of the seed industry.
 Together, we are part of a multi-ethnic, multi-national movement of farmers and seed-keepers, working to preserve our heritage and create a strong agricultural future for our communities.